quintinoandre/mailshrimp/backend/accounts-service/README.md

 8. Run in dev mode with 'npm run dev' to make your manual tests

 9. Run the microservice as prod with 'npm start'

+## Docs

+In the routes/accounts.ts file you'll find docs about each endpoint.